railsbridge/bridge_troll/README.markdown

 We're still working on adding every element to the page, so if you see missing components, add it to the erb template ([static_pages/style_guide.html.erb](style_guide.html.erb))

+##Additional Services

+The following setup is only required if you are developing for these specific features.

 ### Email

+You don't have to set up email locally in order to develop.
+Note that the text of the email will appear in the log (which appears in your terminal, after you type `rails s`).

 To receive/develop emails locally, install the MailCatcher gem at http://mailcatcher.me.
 The process is as follows: